janmejai2002/Poisonous-Flower-Classification-using-Deep-Learning/README.md

         git clone https://github.com/janmejai2002/Poisonous-Flower-Classification-using-Deep-Learning.git

-(For windows users please not this will only run if you have git utilities installed for cmd.
+(For windows users this will only run if you have git utilities installed for cmd.
 If this does not work use the default shell git provides)

 I am using `python=3.7` and the other dependencies are inside `requirements.txt` .